CKuroCC/C-Kuro/FAQ.md

 * **Charge the battery:** Connect the Flipper Zero to a power source using the provided USB-C cable and ensure it's charging.
 * **Check the battery level:** If the battery icon shows a dash instead of the battery level, try fully discharging and then recharging the battery.
-* **Perform a soft reset:** Hold the back and left Directional Pad button for about 4 seconds or until the screen turns off.
 * **Perform a hard reset:** Hold the back button and plug in the USB-C cable while continuing to hold the back button for a few seconds.
 If the issue persists, consider reaching out to the Flipper Zero support team or community forums for further assistance.